ccoenraets/salesforce1-app-tutorial/object-action-update-record.md

 layout: module
 title: Module 11&#58; Updating a Record with an Object Action
 ---
+In this module,
+you create another Object Action for the Expense Report object.
+The action allows the user to quickly change the status of the current expense report.

 ## Step 1: Create the Object Action